yonggqiii/it5100a-notes/src/types/sections/exercises.md

 constructors and methods appropriately.

-The *expression problem* essentially describes the phenomenon that it can either be easy to add new representations of a type, easy to add new functions over types, but not both.
+The *expression problem* essentially describes the phenomenon that it can either be easy to add new representations of a type or easy to add new functions over types, but not both.
 To observe this, we are going to extend the code we've written in the following ways: